josecannete/actual-fintoc/README.md

+Crafted with care and a touch of magic using GitHub Copilot. ✨

+---
 # Fintoc -> Actual Budget

 This tool is designed to help you manage your finances by integrating [Fintoc](https://fintoc.com/) with [Actual Budget](https://actualbudget.org).
 It allows you to fetch transactions from Fintoc and import them into Actual Budget.